Nested Fermi and eROSITA bubbles require very similar $\sim10^{56}$ erg collimated Galactic-center outbursts; their asymmetry indicates an eastern density gradient: Modeling Galactic bubbles

 \subsection{Setup: Galactic model and jet injection}

 We adopt a cylindrically symmetric Galactic model, identical to that used in {\MK}, as outlined in \autoref{appendix:galModel}.
 A rigid gravitational potential arises from baryonic and dark matter components.
 The density profile incorporates the Galactic disk, a central molecular zone, and the halo.
-We adopt spherical $\left(r, \theta,\phi\right)$ coordinates for numerical simulations and cylindrical coordinates $\left(R,\phi,z\right)$ for analytic modelling, with the GC at the origin and $\theta=0$ parallel to the $z$ axis.
+We adopt spherical $\left(r, \theta,\phi\right)$ coordinates for numerical simulations and cylindrical coordinates $\left(R,\phi,z\right)$ for analytic modeling, with the GC at the origin and $\theta=0$ parallel to the $z$ axis.
 The azimuthal coordinate $\phi$ is frozen in both 2D simulations and analytic modeling.
+For simplicity, we focus on the $z>0$ hemisphere, assuming mirror symmetry about the Galactic plane unless otherwise stated.

 Each GC jet is modeled as a radially-directed outflow of energy $E_j/2$ and a half-opening angle $\theta_j$, such that the total energy released in both hemispheres during a bipolar outburst is $E_j$.
 The jet is implemented numerically, as in {\MK}, by injecting momentum and energy at a radius $r=0.1$ kpc, with radial velocity $v_j$, over a time duration $\Delta t_j$.
 Successive outbursts are temporally separated by $\tdel$.
 The following injection parameter normalizations are introduced: $E_{56} \equiv E_j/10^{56}\erg$, $\Delta t_{-2} \equiv \Delta t_j/10^{-2}\Myr$, $\theta_5 \equiv \theta_j/5^\circ$, and $\beta_{-2} \equiv v_j/0.01 c$, where $c$ is the speed of light.